Session recordings show you the users’ interactions with your product as they happen.

 Userpilot allows you to group session recordings in playlists.

 Userpilot is 100% compliant with HIPAA, GDPR, and SOC 2 Type II standards, so you don’t have to worry about data privacy and security.
-In your session replays, it hides sensitive data like passwords, bank details, and addresses.
+In your session replays, it hides sensitive information like passwords, bank details, and addresses.

 The best part?